andersix/pitft_buttons/README.md

-# PiTFT 2.8" Plus 320x240 TFT Pi-Hole (or other) buttons
+# PiTFT Pi-Hole (or other) buttons

-This is a python module and companion systemd service file, performing useful functions using the four built-in buttons on the display panel PCB.
+This is a python module and companion systemd service file, performing useful functions using the four built-in buttons on the PiTFT 2.8" Plus 320x240 TFT display panel PCB.

 I use this display on a running Pi-Hole to display the Pi-Hole status.
 The buttons are used for things like dimming the display, updating, and